Change Your Image

 I often compare Bachelor Party to the Hangover movies to illustrate the right way and the wrong way to do a raunchy comedy.
 Then again, the Hangover movies did a lot more box office biz, so what do I know?
 The Hangover is a crude and raunchy attempt to be funny.
 Bachelor Party was also crude and raunchy..along with being infinitely more clever and laugh out loud funny.
 The first time I watched it all the way through I wondered if it was physiologically possible to literally bust a gut from laughing so hard.

 Rick Gassko (Tom Hanks, who was never funnier), a wise cracking bus driver for a Catholic school, is about to get married to rich girl Debbie (Tawny Kitaen), and her parents are none too thrilled about it.
 Neither is her anal-retentive, rich ex boyfriend Cole, who's still obsessed with her (at one point he ultimately offers Rick his new Porsche in exchange for Debbie).
 Rick's hard partying friends don't much like that their buddy is settling down either.
 They want to make sure Rick "goes out in style," and throw him the bachelor party to end all bachelor parties at a super swank hotel, complete with hookers.
-Debbie isn't thrilled about this prospect, and forces Rick to promise he won't cheat on her.
-All kinds of wild stuff ultimately ensues..including an outing to Chippendales (where the people in his fiancée's bridal shower end up showing up), a donkey that arrives in disguise, a hilarious exchange with a Hindu pimp, and Cole taking pot shots at Rick with a crossbow from an adjacent hotel.
+This prospect doesn't sit too well with Debbie, and she forces Rick to promise he won't cheat on her.
+All kinds of wild stuff ultimately ensues..including an outing to Chippendales (where the gals in his fiancée's bridal shower end up showing up..and the guys subsequently pull a prank on them), a donkey that arrives in disguise, a hilarious exchange with a Hindu pimp, and Cole taking pot shots at Rick with a crossbow from an adjacent hotel.

 A number of things work in Bachelor Party, starting with a really funny script (supposedly this was at least partially based on the real life bachelor party of one of the writers).
 Something else this movie achieved was that it drew me right into what was going on.
 I actually felt like I was right in the middle of this epic bachelor party with Rick and his wacky friends, for whom depravity and debauchery are virtues.
 But the centerpiece is Hanks, who took what could have easily been a shallow character and made him three dimensional.
 Rick shows genuine worry about the prospect of perhaps cheating on his fiancée, and also shows concern over Brad, one of his friends at the party, who believes in better living through chemistry..while at the same time is suicidal over the breakup of his own marriage.
 But mostly he's an irrepressible wise ass (i.e. picking up the school kids: Sister, you look terrific today!
 What have you done with your hair?
 Later, over the bus intercom: Attention passengers, we are now leaving nun central on our journey to hell and beyond.
 The captain has turned off the no smoking sign, and you may now move about the cabin freely.
 Thank you for being Catholic, and for choosing the St. Gabriel school bus).

 The guys who round out Rick's motley bunch of friends are perfect in their respective parts, particularly Adrian Zmed, who plays Rick's best buddy O'Neil and is damn near as funny as Hanks.
-The female characters are overall a humorless bunch..which makes the guys' antics that much funnier.
+The female characters (along with Debbie's father and the aforementioned Cole) are overall a humorless bunch..which makes the guys' antics that much funnier.

 Some pretty raunchy and potentially dark stuff happens in this movie, which might have even offended my sensibilities had it been handled wrong, from Brad's suicidal tendencies (which had the potential to not be funny at all) to what happened with the aforementioned donkey.
 But even the really crude stuff was handled deftly, in a way that left me laughing rather than cringing (conversely the Hangover mostly made me cringe).